irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 # Security Considerations

+This IRTF code of conduct does not directly affect the security of the Internet.

+Research results, when translated into practice, have the potential to significantly impact the security and privacy of users of the Internet.
-The IRTF code of conduct does not directly affect the security of the Internet.
-Researchers working in the IRTF should consider the potential security risks and implications of their work and, where possible, should aim to improve the security of the Internet through their research.
+Researchers should consider the potential security benefits, risks, and implications of their work and, where possible, should aim to improve security and protect the privacy of Internet users through their research [RFC8890].

 # IANA Considerations